minad/org-modern/README.md

 ### Related config

-Optionally, if you want to use org-modern too:
+Optionally, if you want to use [org-modern](https://github.com/minad/org-modern) too (I do), a suggested config:

 ```elisp
 (use-package org-modern